360Recognition/Terryberry.DataProtection.MongoDb/README.md

 #### 2.0.0

 * Improved key cleanup.
-* Key cleanup is now an opt-in service (see basic useage).
+* Key cleanup is now an opt-in service (see basic usage).
 * If you are upgrading from 1.0.0 existing keys may be removed prior to being revoked.
   * This should not be a problem if your keys are being automatically generated.
   * This can be avoided by adding a KeyId field (string) to each document with the value of the id attribute of the xml key.